AaronDewes/docker-lndhub/README.md

 Docker Image to Run LNDHub.

+This image is optimized for Umbrel, and it may only there.
-This image was designed to be used as an Umbrel app in the future and probably won't work anywhere else.
+LNDHub will be released as an Umbrel app on the official app system in the future.